Qiyao Peng彭琪瑶

 • 2026

 Liu, J., Peng, Q., Malik, M., Wang, Y., Norton, E., Markey, C., Ye, T., & Sweet, L. H. Identifying optimal cognitive, social, and emotional profiles of anti-vaping messages for young adult vapers: Insights from interpretable machine learning analysis.
-Manuscript ready.
+Manuscript ready; targeted for American Journal of Preventive Medicine.

 • 2026